 Dear Residents, Families, and Associates of First Colonial Inn,

-We thank all of you for your continued support of FCI as we navigate through this pandemic together.
+Thank you for the continued support of FCI as we navigate this pandemic together.
 Our continued positive thoughts and prayers for everyone’s good health are with each of you.
 Please let me know if you have any concerns or questions.
 We appreciate your questions, feedback, and support.
+Sincerely,